bijayy/company_delta_flow_task/README.md

 1. Create Login and Register with players information. (i.e. User Name, Email and Password).
 Store new player information in database.

-2. Registration is to be done via email validation i.e. you need to confirm the one who is signing up is a genuine person so email verification is required
+2. Registration is to be done via Email validation i.e. you need to confirm the one who is signing up is a genuine person so Email verification is required

 3. After players have Logged In, players can play new game (Quiz) or Logout.